MarSH-Up/2021_BilinearModel_fNIRS/README.md

   <img width="670" src="/Images/State-space-Z.png">
 </p>

-Notice the green rectangle; we keep that as a code block to implement an equation later there.
+Notice the green rectangle; we keep that as a code block to implement an equation later.
 Neurodynamics loos easy, but the complete model is a little more complex; the following image is the state-space model of the hemodynamics part.

 <p align="center">
   <img width="670" src="/Images/State-space-hemo.png">
 </p>
+## MODEL TO FNIRS

+It is necessary to add multiple noise modules to have a realistic fNIRS signal to work with it as a synthetic fNIRS generator.
+Then, you must process it, obtain the hemodynamics, and do all your magic.

 ## References
 - Tak, S., Kempny, A., Friston, K. J., Leff, A. P., & Penny, W. D. (2015).
 Dynamic causal modelling for functional near-infrared spectroscopy.
 Neuroimage, 111, 338-349.